devpro/devpro-website/README.md

 Additional thanks to:

 - [Sébastien Lecacheur](https://slecache.com/) for blogging about Eleventy (in particular [Adding Pagefind Search to a Static Eleventy Site](https://slecache.com/posts/adding-pagefind-search-to-a-static-eleventy-site/))
+- [Eleanor Holley](https://webbureaucrat.dev/) for blogging about Eleventy (in particular [How to Use Excerpts in Eleventy](https://webbureaucrat.dev/articles/eleventy-excerpts/))

 ## 🌐 Live Website